-The observed seat belt usage rate has increased steadily over recent years from 77.7 percent in 2011 to an all-time high of 87.8 percent in 2016.
+Overall, the observed seat belt usage rate has increased steadily over recent years from 77.7 percent in 2011 to an all-time high of 87.8 percent in 2016.
 In 2019, Louisiana's observed seat belt usage rate was 87.5%.
-The past increases have been in spite of a lack of new occupant protection legislation and a modest \$50 seat belt fine as a deterrent.
-The goal for 2021 is to maintain the current linear trend through a 1 percent increase to 89.2%.
+The past increases have been in spite of a modest \$50 seat belt fine as a deterrent.
+In 2019, Louisiana saw legislative success in revising its child passenger safety law to reflect national best practices and removing language from the seat belt law that exempted large pick-up trucks.
+The goal for 2022 is to maintain the current linear trend through a 2 percent increase to 89.2%.